You’re about to write a college student resume.

 Here’s what a resume should look like :

-Since you’re a current college or university student, your work experience is less relevant or nonexistent.
+Keep in mind that since you’re a current college student, your work experience is less relevant or nonexistent.
 If you add employment history, put it below your more-impressive education section.

 Also, remember to format your contact info section right: